 1. Understand in scoring works in MPF¶

-MPF includes a core module called the Score Controller which is responsible for adding (or subtracting) points from a player’s score.
+MPF includes a core module called the Variable Player which is responsible for adding (or subtracting) points from a player’s score.
 Actually, that’s not a completely accurate description.
-We should really say that the score controller is responsible for adding or subtracting value from any player variable.
+We should really say that the variable player is responsible for adding or subtracting value from any player variable.
 (A player variable is just a key/value pair that is stored on a per-player basis.)
 The score is the most obvious player variable.
 But MPF also uses player variables to track what ball the player is on, how many extra balls the player has, etc. You can create player variables to track anything you want.
 Ramps made, combos made, number of modes completed, aliens destroyed, etc.

 any player variable based on events that happen in MPF.
 You configure